jclapis/rp-pi-guide/Preliminary-Setup.md

 Follow steps 1 through 4 of the guide above **(do NOT do step 5, because we don't want a desktop on this machine)**.
 For the Operating System image, you want to select **Ubuntu Server 20.04.2 LTS (RPi 3/4/400) 64-bit server OS with long-term support for arm64 architectures**.

+Once that's complete, the next step is to mount the SSD.

+## Mounting the SSD

+COMING SOON

-Once that's complete, your Pi is up and running, and ready to run Rocket Pool!
+And with that, your Pi is up and running and ready to run Rocket Pool!
 Next up, you need to decide which configuration you want to use.

 ## Choosing a Rocket Pool Configuration